 So I cottoned on that this was a bit unusual, and wanted to know what are the implications for us all were.
 Dr Montcrief explained to me that;

-Dr Montcrief also explained to me privately that not all Super funds do this – for example SunSuper and Colonial First State will invest your money directly into what you have asked for.
-She suggested though, that most of all of the big super funds run their pooling in a similar manner to HostPlus, however she credits HostPlus for being somewhat transparent and being one of the only funds to actually disclose this in their PDS.
+Dr Montcrief also explained to me privately that not all superannuation fund options do this – for example SunSuper and Colonial First State will invest your money directly into what you have asked for.
+She suggested though, that most of all of the big superannuation fund options run their pooling in a similar manner to HostPlus, however she credits HostPlus for being somewhat transparent and being one of the only funds to actually disclose this in their PDS.

 Hostplus operates under a Pooled Investment Trust.
 This is where all money coming into the fund is pooled together and invested through our investment managers.
 This is an effective low-cost model that has been in operation for over 30 years.